 Durability: Not too bad at all.
 After 5 months of wear, they still look fresh and strong.
 I do, however, notice some fraying in the mesh fabric near my outermost toes.
 But that could be due to my own odd toe bone structure!
 Otherwise, they’re holding up great after almost half a year.

 Price: Okay, they overdid it a bit here.
 Mine came in at 175.00, but hopefully, by now, they can be found for a better price.
 Considering the nimbleness factor above, the shoe does not deserve that price.
 But if the looks grab you, you gotta have them, right?

 Overall I’d give this Energy Force X sneaks 4 out 5 stars.

-As of now, Butterfly has to upgrade another version of this series of shoes which you can now have Energy Force XII.
-This is a better one compared to Energy Force XII and is recommend for table tennis players who are serious in playing the game and would love to have a great pair of shoes for their footwork enhancement.
+Butterfly has to upgrade to another version of this series of shoes that you can now have Energy Force XII.
+It is a better one than Energy Force XII and is recommended for table tennis players who are serious about playing the game and would love to have a great pair of shoes for their footwork enhancement.

 More about shoes: